MetricDuck — Financial Analysis MCP server

 ## Prompts

 - whats_changed - Orient on a company: what's changed across recent filings, where it stands now, and evidence for any active concern.
 Anchored on canonical status/initiation workflows.
-Leads with temporal trajectory (get_filing_changes) before snapshot.
+Leads with the latest-filing signal map before the current-period snapshot.
 Arguments: ticker

 - signal_section_drill - Drill for evidence on a specific topic within a company's filings: signal map → targeted section search → source-anchored summary.
 Replaces blind section pagination with keyword-targeted chunk retrieval.
 Handles dead-ends honestly.
 Arguments: ticker, topic